-At Intrepid, that means we’re working towards being fully climate positive by 2020.
+At Intrepid, that means we’re working towards being fully climate positive in the future.
 For us, it’s not a matter of stopping travelling.
 It’s about changing the way we travel.
 After all, what is seeing the sunrise over Machu Picchu if there’s no cloud forest?
 What is travel without the Serengeti plains or the Amazon rainforest?
 We believe that it’s our responsibility to help preserve the planet for the next generation of travellers and the communities that call these places home.

 Our climate change journey began 10 years ago when the award-winning documentary, An Inconvenient Truth, shocked us into action.
 We knew that just the act of travelling, whether by plane, train or automobile, was a significant source of emissions; we immediately made moves to minimise our impact.
 As a result, we became the world’s largest carbon neutral travel company.
 We measure, reduce, and offset carbon emissions for our staff and our travellers by purchasing carbon credits with a range of renewable energy projects, such as wind power in India and rainforest restoration in Borneo.